Newport North Shore Development

-Before any home were to be built, the design for Newport was such that it respected the existing buildings while at the same time preserving the landscape with its open, green spaces, mature trees, and views of the lake.
+Before any home was to be built, the design for Newport was such that it respected the existing buildings while at the same time preserving the landscape with its open, green spaces, mature trees, and views of the lake.

 The Becker Engineering Group designed a $1.7 million, 1,700 foot, shoreline protection structure that could withstand a once-in-a-100-year gale force storm.